 First image: A woman, shot from below, brandishes a pistol, pointing it at something/one out of shot.
 She stands under a blue canopy.

 Second image: Two women, shot from the side, look at a phone as the woman dressed in a suit and platinum blonde wig takes a selfie of the two of them.
 The other woman looks concerned.

-Third image: Four chairs facing the audience are illuminated by strips of light.
+Third image (and feature image): Four chairs facing the audience are illuminated by strips of light.
 People are sitting three of them.
 One second from the left is empty and a woman stands up, talking and gesticulating.

 Megan Stodel is preparing for the revolution.
 Until then, she’ll be reviewing theatre and playing Settlers of Catan